yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 ???

-Pause to ask whether their opinion on the result about the meeting.
+Pause to ask their opinion on the result about the meeting.

 --